eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + complex matrices
 + ranges
 + character strings
+	- A character string is a "sequence of characters" enclosed in single- or double- quote marks.
+		It is stored internally by *GNU Octave* as matrices of characters \cite[\S3.1.3, pp. 43]{Eaton2016a}
-+ struc, a data structure type
++ struc, a data structure type:
+	Currently, implemented as "an associative array with indices limited to strings" \cite[\S3.1.4, pp. 43]{Eaton2016a}.
 + "an array that can contain all data types"
 + cell arrays
+	- A "general array that can hold any number of" elements, which can be of any data type \cite[\S3.1.3, pp. 43]{Eaton2016a}.

 Matrix objects are not limited by size constraints, "and can be
 	dynamically reshaped and resized"